The New Heaven and the New Earth

 Revelation 21:1-5a

-Present-day wars, destruction, and chaos are not the final word.
-In Christ, all of creation is summoned to deification and union with God.
-The origin of the new Jerusalem, the city-bride, is neither the earth nor the sea (the old order) from which tyrants and false prophets arise (Revelation 13:1, 11), but God himself.
-For the Son of God, the only-begotten of the Father, has wed humanity and divinity in his person by the power of the Holy Spirit in the womb of the Virgin Mary.
-“Mystical evolution” is not from below but from above, “out of heaven from God” (Revelation 21:2).
+Present-day wars, destruction, and chaos do not have the final word.
+In Christ, all creation is called to deification and union with God.
+The new Jerusalem, the city-bride, does not arise from the earth or sea—the old order that spawns tyrants and false prophets (Revelation 13:1, 11)—but descends from God himself (Revelation 21:2).
+For the Son of God, the only-begotten of the Father, has united humanity and divinity in his person through the Holy Spirit’s power in the Virgin’s womb.
+This “mystical evolution” originates not from below but from above, “out of heaven from God.”

-Baptized “in the name of the Father, and of the Son, and of the Holy Spirit,” children of God become the very temple of the Holy Spirit (Matthew 28:19; 1 Corinthians 6:19).
-The Gospel is “good news” indeed.
-Jesus, the firstborn of all creation (Colossians 1:15), has conquered sin and death in the flesh and drawn us up to the Father in the Spirit.
+Through baptism “in the name of the Father, and of the Son, and of the Holy Spirit” (Matthew 28:19), God’s children become temples of the Holy Spirit (1 Corinthians 6:19).
+The Gospel is truly “good news.”
+Jesus, the firstborn of creation (Colossians 1:15), has triumphed over sin and death, drawing us to the Father in the Spirit.

 The one who sat on the throne said, “Behold, I make all things new.”